hjhilden/adobescripts/README.md

 Currently works only with ungrouped objects (any strokes inside groups are ignored).

 ### ReplaceWithSymbol v2
-Replace objects with a symbol by selecting the objects to replace and the desired symbol.
+Script for replacing graphic objects with symbols.
+Select a number of objects and a **symbol instance** before running the script.
 Gives a choice of using the size of the symbol (default) or scaling the symbols to match the size of replaced objects.
 Groups are treated as single objects.

 ### d3colortest